Relentless Reckless Forever: Background

 The single "Was It Worth It?" was made available for streaming on 13 January via Facebook, and "Ugly" was broadcast for the first time on 4 February 2011 on FullMetalJackie's radio show.

 The album is available in several editions: CD, CD+DVD Limited Digipak, Vinyl LP and limited Super Deluxe Edition including a CD, DVD and a 64-page photobook.
 The Japanese editions are pressed in SHM-CD format, feature three bonus tracks, include lyrics translation in Japanese and a poster is offered with the first press edition.

 Relentless Reckless Forever was certified gold (sold over 10,000 copies) in Finland on the first day of its release, 9 March.

 As of 10 March, the album had sold over 100,000 copies worldwide.

-In retrospect the members of Children of Bodom later refer to Relentless Reckless Forever as their least favorite album.
-Both Alexi and Janne Wirman both have stated that Matt Hyde frequently tried to push the band into a more stripped down sound closer aligned to bands from the new wave of American heavy metal scene, which Children of Bodom were willing to experiment with at the time but later felt such a style was not for them.
-On Children of Bodom's follow up albums Halo of Blood and I Worship Chaos the band reintroduced more power metal and black metal elements to their melodic death metal sound, abandoning the thrash metal elements of Relentless Reckless Forever.

 Track listing

 The DVD coming with some editions fulfils: